Sault Ste. Marie Greyhounds: Hockey Hall of Fame members

-There are six members of the Hockey Hall of Fame that have played for a team known as the Sault Ste.
+There are seven members of the Hockey Hall of Fame that have played for a team known as the Sault Ste.
 Marie Greyhounds.
-Bill Cook and Bun Cook played for the Greyhounds of the Northern Ontario Hockey Association (NOHA) between 1921–1925.
+Bill Cook and Bun Cook played for the Greyhounds of the Northern Ontario Hockey Association (NOHA) between 1921 and 1925.
 Bill Cook was inducted in 1952, while Bun wasn't inducted until 1995 in the defunct Veteran category.
 Tony Esposito played for the Greyhounds of the Northern Ontario Junior Hockey League (NOJHL) during the 1962–63 season, and was inducted into the Hall in 1988.

-The current junior Greyhounds have three alumni inducted into Hockey Hall of Fame.
-They are Wayne Gretzky, Paul Coffey and Ron Francis, who were respectively inducted in 1999, 2004 and 2007 respectively.
+The current junior Greyhounds have four alumni inducted into Hockey Hall of Fame.
+They are Wayne Gretzky, Paul Coffey, Ron Francis, and Joe Thornton who were respectively inducted in 1999, 2004, 2007, and 2025 respectively.